Ohio State vs. North Carolina Predictions & Picks - Women's NCAA Tournament Second Round

 Ohio State Performance Insights

-- The Buckeyes outscore opponents by 12.5 points per game (scoring 80.7 points per game to rank eighth in college basketball while allowing 68.2 per contest to rank 275th in college basketball) and have a +414 scoring differential overall.
+- The Buckeyes have a +414 scoring differential, topping opponents by 12.5 points per game.
+They're putting up 80.7 points per game to rank eighth in college basketball and are allowing 68.2 per contest to rank 275th in college basketball.

 - Ohio State's offense has been less productive in Big Ten games this season, averaging 74.8 points per contest, compared to its season average of 80.7 PPG.

-- The Buckeyes average 82.8 points per game when playing at home, compared to 78 points per game in away games, a difference of 4.8 points per contest.

-- Ohio State is surrendering 64.6 points per game this year at home, which is 2.4 fewer points than it is allowing on the road (67).

-- On the offensive side of the ball, the Buckeyes have had a hard time putting the ball in the basket over their last 10 games, scoring 73.3 points per contest over that span as opposed to the 80.7 they've put up over the course of this season.
+- On the offensive side of the ball, the Buckeyes have struggled over their last 10 games, scoring 73.3 points per contest over that span compared to the 80.7 they've put up over the course of this year.

 © 2023 Data Skrive.
 All rights reserved.